Post

 • Output or response: $y(x)$

-• Homogeneous and nonhomogeneous
+• Homogeneous and Nonhomogeneous

-• Homogeneous: When $r(x)\equiv0$ in standard form
+• Homogeneous: When $r(x)\equiv0$ in the standard form.

-• Nonhomogeneous: When $r(x)\not\equiv 0$ in standard form
+• Nonhomogeneous: When $r(x)\not\equiv 0$ in the standard form.

-• When $y$ does not appear explicitly
+• $y$ does not appear explicitly.

-• When $x$ does not appear explicitly
+• $x$ does not appear explicitly.

 Prerequisites

-Second-Order Linear Differential Equations
+Second-Order Linear ODEs

 \[y^{\prime\prime} + p(x)y^{\prime} + q(x)y = r(x) \label{eqn:standard_form}\tag{1}\]